 If all that sightseeing has tired you out, aching legs can be dealt with at one of the city’s thermal baths, such as the lavish Gellert Thermal Baths or the stunning and ancient Kiraly Baths.

 A city break to Reykjavik in magical Iceland will enchant you with its abundance of natural wonders, so prepare to be wowed by glaciers, waterfalls, volcanoes and bubbling mud pools.

 If you’re lucky, a visit here between September and April may reward you with the sight of the famous Northern Lights, when the ethereal aurora borealis lights up the night sky in greens, blues, yellows and pinks.

 Sporty types may want to tackle the dramatic landscape by heading out on a hiking trail, trying out white-water rafting or mountain biking.
-Or, if that sounds too much like hard work, you could go whale watching in one of the top 10 places in the world or just enjoy relaxing in one of the city’s natural hot springs.
+If that sounds too much like hard work, Iceland is in the top 10 places in the world for whale watching, or you could simply take it easy in one of the city’s natural hot springs.

 The autumn chill creates the perfect environment to embrace the Danish concept of ‘Hygge’, which means ‘creating a cosy atmosphere, drinking and eating with the important people in your life’ (there’s no equivalent word in English!)

 Whether it’s by ducking in and out of Copenhagen’s trendy bars for a craft beer, escaping the sea breeze in the quaint cafes of photogenic Nyhavn, or taking a laid-back stroll through the grounds of Tivoli Park, you can create your own sense of Hygge – there’s a reason the Danes are so happy.